yaira2/Quick-Pad/translator.md

 - The "State Filter" section is useful if you are working with that language before.
 You can uncheck "Translated" to hide all the text you already translate.
 - "Source" shows the original text of it.
 Put your translation in the "Translation" below.
 - All the text you have to translate is store in the "Strings" tab below.
 You can filter it out using "State Filter" above.
 The text is automatically gain "Translated" state when you write the text into translation, "Need Reviews" is when the text from en-US source is changed.
 Most of the time, it probably just a fix of typo or capital letter, but you can update if the meaning of the text is changing in your language.
 "New" state is when the translation does not translate yet.

+### Q&A
+#### Why do I have to translate some text for more than once.
+Answer: Some text have extra hotkey add into it, for example "Open" have a tooltip with "Open (Ctrl + O)" and both of them is on a different control One is on AppBarButton and the other is on "TextBlock" this require us to add more than one key to handle the text like "CMDOpen.Content" and "CMDOpenTooltip.Text" We'll try our best to make the text more reusable.